Kharwa Chanda railway station

-Kharwa Chanda railway station is a small railway station in Udaipur district, Rajasthan.
+Kharwa Chanda railway station is a railway station in Udaipur district, Rajasthan.
 Its code is KRCD.
 It serves the villages of Kharwa and Keora Khurd.

 Kharwa Chanda railway station is part of the Ahmedabad–Udaipur line, which is undergoing gauge conversion, from metre to broad gauge.
 The station is located on a new alignment of the line, 1.2 km northeast from its former position.
 In May 2019 the section between and stations was commissioned (24 km) and in January 2020, – Kharwa Chanda section (24 km), remaining under gauge conversion Raigadh Road – Kharwa Chanda (163 km).